A Guide to Photographing the Pacific Coast Highway

 As exaggerative as it sounds, getting to Portland was a bit like meeting a celebrity for me.

-I have been considering a move to Portland for most of my adult life, even before meeting Lauren.
+At the time, in 2021, I’d been considering a move to Portland for most of my adult life.
 It’s always spoken to me on some level, and I’ve loved it from afar for years.

 Setting foot in the city came with some of those preconceptions we talked about earlier, but in this case, I was far from disappointed.